bgeneto/siesta-intel-mpi/README.md

 ## 1. Install prerequisite software

-We assume you are running the commands below as `root` or doing something like `sudo su`.
+*Note: In what follows, we assume you are running all the commands below as `root` by doing something like `sudo su`.*

 ```
 apt install libreadline-dev m4 -y
 ```

 ## 2. Create required installation folder

-*Note: In what follows, we assume that your user has write permission to the following install directories (that's why we use chown/chmod below).
-Additionally, your user must be in the sudoers file.*

 ```
 SIESTA_DIR=/opt/siesta